Director of Clinical Training, Graduate Programs in Counseling

 - B.S. - Organizational Communications, Southern Nazarene University, Bethany, Oklahoma, 1994-1998.

 Scott Secor became Assistant Director of the Graduate Program in Counseling in 2012, but began teaching at SNU in 2010.
 Prior to joining the Department of Psychology and Counseling, Scott completed two master’s degree: one in counseling psychology and the other in curriculum and instruction.
-Scott is a candidate for licensure in the State of Oklahoma and works in private practice at the Life Counseling Center where he served as an intern during his graduate work.
-In his free time, Scott enjoys swimming and hanging out with his wife.
-Scott is also a rabid Purdue basketball fan.
-He and his wife, Brooke, live in Oklahoma City.
+Scott is a Licensed Professional Counselor (LPC) in the State of Oklahoma after completing his candidacy at Renew Counseling Center.
+As an intern, Scott did his practicum at Life Counseling Center.
+Scott graduated from the University of Oklahoma in 2018 with his Ph.D. in Counseling Psychology.
+In his free time, Scott enjoys swimming and hanging out with his wife and daughter.
+He and his wife, Brooke, live in Yukon with their daughter Rylee.

-Scott’s research interests include resiliency to trauma and how relationships interact to promote and predict resiliency.
-Scott practices from a relational psychoanalytic perspective and is particularly interested in how social support interacts with faith and effects resilience.
+Scott’s research interests include resiliency to trauma and sexual assault on college campuses.
+Scott was a part of research team that examined sexual assault on college campuses and how to prevent growing rates of sexual assault on college campuses.
+Scott's dissertation examined the effects of sexual assault on PTSD and how the types of responses received during the sexual reporting process exacerbate PTSD symptomology.
 Scott completed his thesis on Relational Predictors of Resiliency Following Trauma, which finished 1st at the Oklahoma Psychological Societies annual graduate competition.
 He also presented his thesis at the Society for Personality and Social Psychology’s annual national conference in San Diego.
+Scott's master's thesis was accepted for publication in the Journal for Relationships Research in April of 2017.

 - PSY1113 - General Psychology I